krzysztofarendt/building3d/README.md

 # building3d

-I don't now where this project heading, so there's no documentation yet.
+I don't now where this project is heading, so there's no documentation yet.

 # Installation
 ```